 Ask former participants

 You can ask last year’s participants to attend again if it is a repeated event.
 There are two handy options at your hand to utilize this group:

-- Reach out to selected participants and offer them to directly copy their information from last year’s event, if they wish to attend again.
-This is lived customer service!
+- Reach out to selected participants and offer to directly copy their information from last year’s event, if they wish to attend again.
+This is top customer service.

 - Import a former participant list directly and copy their existing information.
 There already is a profile available and you can offer them to insert this information in the registration form.